-- Onboarding separate from the application, so users did not know how to perform tasks in the application after onboarding
+- Onboarding was separated from the application, so users did not know how to perform tasks in the application after onboarding

-- Difficulty of performing some basic functions, like setting up an approver
+- Some basic functions, like setting up an approver, were difficult to perform

 I redesigned both the site and the application, with a focus on improving information architecture and the onboarding process.
 Major changes: